 We aim to protect your personal information from loss, unauthorised access, use, modification or disclosure, and against other misuse.
-Among other things, we safeguard our information and communications technology (ICT) systems against unauthorised access and ensure that paper-based files are secured.
-We also ensure that access to your personal information within our systems is only available to those people who need to have access in order to do electoral work.
+Among other things, we safeguard our information and communications technology (ICT) systems against unauthorised access and ensure that paper files are held securely.
+We also ensure that access to your personal information within our systems is only available to those people who need to have access in order to do their work.

-If a data breach occurs, such as if personal information that we hold is subject to unauthorised loss, use or disclosure, we will respond in line with the Office of the Australian Information Commissioner's Data breach notification -A guide to handling personal information security breaches.
-We will aim to provide timely advice to you to ensure you are able to manage any loss-financial or otherwise-that could result from the breach.
+If a data breach occurs we will respond in line with Office of the Australian Information Commissioner guidance on data breaches.
+We will aim to provide timely advice to you to ensure you are able to manage any loss that could result from the breach.